All trees arrived in excellent condition and are doing well.

-Juniperus virginiana var. silicicola (Southern Red Cedar) 40-50 ft. tall; 8-20 ft spread; popular species for Southern Christmas tree growers; very drought tolerant; needs no pruning to maintain conical spage; rich green foliage.
-(Zone 6-9)
+Juniperus virginiana var. silicicola (Southern Red Cedar) grows 40-50 ft. tall and has an 8-20 ft. spread.
+Popular species for Southern Christmas tree growers.
+Very drought tolerant and needs no pruning to maintain conical shape.
+It has rich green foliage.

 A few years back, I ordered a southern red cedar from Mail Order Natives.
 I was immediately impressed with that plant's robust nature when I pulled it from the shipment box.
 Today, that little plant is about six feet tall, dense and gorgeous.
 I've just ordered two more southern red cedars, which arrived quickly and look equally good - if not better! - than the original plant.
 I'm hoping these little guys will grow strongly over the next couple of years to give me good privacy and give the birds a comfortable place to nest and hide during the colder months.
 Many thanks to Mail Order Natives for offering such wonderful plants at affordable prices with fast shipping and great customer service!

 Beautiful trees.
 Arrived in great shape and look so healthy.
 I prefer to purchase small plants that have not sat and grown in a nursery pot.
 They are easy to plant and I imagine they will grow wonderfully.
 I ordered other trees and grasses from Mail Order Natives, and have been happy will all purchases.